ohyeah2389/Assetto-T-180/README.md

 4. FFB Rear Angle Gain
 5. FFB Rear Slip Gain
 6. FFB Lateral G Effect
-7. SteerCtrl Drift Angle Power
+7. SteerCtrl Yaw Rate Power
-8. SteerCtrl Drift Angle Damping
+8. SteerCtrl Yaw Rate Damping
-9. SteerCtrl Front Steering Power
+9. Not Used
-10. SteerCtrl Front Steering Damping
+10. Not Used
-11. SteerCtrl Rear Steering Power
+11. Not Used
-12. SteerCtrl Rear Steering Damping
+12. Not Used
-13. SteerCtrl Wheel Steer Power
+13. SteerCtrl Wheel Servo Power
-14. SteerCtrl Front Crab Gain
+14. Not Used
-15. SteerCtrl Rear Crab Gain
+15. Not Used
-16. SteerCtrl Front Countersteer Gain
+16. Not Used
-17. SteerCtrl Front Countersteer Limit
+17. Not Used
-18. SteerCtrl Rear Countersteer Gain
+18. Not Used
-19. SteerCtrl Rear Countersteer Limit
+19. Not Used
-20. SteerCtrl Input Rotation Range
+20. Steering Wheel Rotation Range
-21. SteerCtrl Steering Bumpstop Power
+21. Steering Wheel Bumpstop Power